E-commerce Website Design | 32 Min Read

 In simple terms, as per the eCommerce industry, a payment gateway is a service that accredits credit cards and direct payments, engaging in eCommerce websites in UAE & other countries in the world and beyond for online retailing.
 However, online payment gateways involve more security checkpoints than most transactions that involve credit cards.
 Therefore, transactions here are completed with the help of modes other than cash.

-The Gulf Cooperation Council (GCC) is a union engulfing the Arab States, like United Arab Emirates, Saudi Arabia, Qatar, Oman, Kuwait, Bahrain in 1981 for political and economic cooperation.
-Because of the geographical advantage by being the crossroad of Western and Eastern countries, it has built robust infrastructure and well-connected air and sea routes, therefore becoming a great region to harbor business.
+The Gulf Cooperation Council (GCC) is a union engulfing the Arab States, like United Arab Emirates, Saudi Arabia, Qatar, Oman, Kuwait, and Bahrain in 1981 for political and economic cooperation.
+Because of the geographical advantage of being the crossroad between Western and Eastern countries, it has built robust infrastructure and well-connected air and sea routes, therefore becoming a great region to harbor business.

 Now that there is acceleration in business, there will be an increase in the volume of online transactions in the GCC circuit.
 Therefore, companies need to administer a secured payment gateway to be in tandem with the world, which is constantly evolving and is highly competitive.

-There are majorly three types of payment gateways which are as the following-
+There are majorly 2 types of payment gateways which are as the following –

 (a) On-site payment